TRT Global - Pro-Palestinian protests spread across US universities despite arrests

 Pro-Palestinian protests spread across US universities despite arrests

 Pro-Palestinian protests have spread across several Ivy League and top–tier US universities since April 18, after Columbia University cancelled their 2024 Valedictorian’s speech because of her pro-Palestinian sentiments.
-The protests continue for the 6th day despite crackdowns from the police and university authorities. #Israel #US #Columbia #Harvard #Gaza
+The protests continue for the 6th day despite crackdowns from the police and university authorities. #Columbia

 Pro-Palestinian protests spread across US universities despite arrests / Others